 Etiology of Viral Conjunctivitis

 Conjunctivitis may accompany the common cold and other systemic viral infections (especially measles Measles Measles is a highly contagious viral infection that is most common among children.
 It is characterized by fever, cough, coryza, conjunctivitis, an enanthem (Koplik spots) on the oral mucosa... read more , but also chickenpox Chickenpox Chickenpox is an acute, systemic, usually childhood infection caused by the varicella-zoster virus (human herpesvirus type 3).
-It usually begins with mild constitutional symptoms that are followed... read more , rubella Rubella ( See also Congenital Rubella.)
-Rubella is a contagious viral infection that may cause adenopathy, rash, and sometimes constitutional symptoms, which are usually mild and brief.
-Infection during... read more , and mumps Mumps Mumps is an acute, contagious, systemic viral disease, usually causing painful enlargement of the salivary glands, most commonly the parotids.
+It usually begins with mild constitutional symptoms (eg, fever... read more , rubella Rubella (See also Congenital Rubella.)
+Rubella is a viral infection that may cause adenopathy, rash, and sometimes constitutional symptoms, which are usually mild and brief.
+Infection during early pregnancy... read more , and mumps Mumps Mumps is an acute, contagious, systemic viral disease, usually causing painful enlargement of the salivary glands, most commonly the parotids.
 Complications may include orchitis, meningoencephalitis... read more ).
 Localized viral conjunctivitis without systemic manifestations usually results from adenoviruses Adenovirus Infections Infection with one of the many adenoviruses may be asymptomatic or result in specific syndromes, including mild respiratory infections, keratoconjunctivitis, gastroenteritis, cystitis, and primary... read more (up to 90% of viral conjunctivitis) and sometimes enteroviruses Overview of Enterovirus Infections Enteroviruses, along with rhinoviruses (see Common Cold) and human parechoviruses, are a genus of picornaviruses (pico, or small, RNA viruses).
 All enteroviruses are antigenically heterogeneous... read more or herpes simplex virus Herpes Simplex Virus (HSV) Infections Herpes simplex viruses (human herpesviruses types 1 and 2) commonly cause recurrent infection affecting the skin, mouth, lips, eyes, and genitals.
 Common severe infections include encephalitis... read more (1.3 to 4.8% of viral conjunctivitis).

 Symptoms and Signs of Viral Conjunctivitis